Building my Resilience – practical strategies

 Give – we can give gifts to each other, and research indicates that the giver benefits from this as well as the receiver.
 Many have also volunteered their time in the last few months.
 Time is a precious resource and giving it, even in the terms of listening to a colleague, is hugely important.

 Other things that are important to give is praise, feedback and thank yous.
 Give these to others, to recognise them, not just for what they do, but also for who they are.
 Saying a heartfelt thank you, with reasons, is hugely important.

 Skills for Care website with resources for resilience and wellbeing

 Alternative Energy Exercises

-I am often asked how to manage the impact of the negativity coming from others.
+Many of you have asked how to manage the impact of the negativity coming from others.
 While it is easy to say “don’t let them get to you”, it’s not as easy to do.
-These two short videos are of exercises are from the alternative field of Energy Medicine and may, or may not, suit you (could all just be placebo, but if it works don’t knock it…)
+These two short videos are of exercises are from the alternative field of Energy Medicine and may, or may not, suit you (could all just be placebo, but if it works…)